laione08/220/index.md

 <img src="my_meme.png" width="500" height="500">

 ### This meme was inspired by the university’s current learning environment in response to the uncertainty that covid 19 outbreaks come with.
-It is of course *not* an actual depiction of what happens in reality during zoom lectures.
+This meme is of course *not* an actual depiction of what happens in reality during zoom lectures.
 It is an adaptation of other expectations vs reality memes on the web that are intended to be humorous.

 #### Here are two relatable *expectation vs reality* memes: